jbush001/NyuziProcessor/firmware/3D-renderer/README.md

 of vertex parameters.
 Vertices are divided between threads, each of which processes 16 at a time (one vertex per vector lane).
 There are up to 64 vertices in progress simultaneously per core (16 vertices times four threads).
-- Pixel: Triangles are rasterized and the vertex parameters are interpolated across them.
-The interpolated parameters are fed to the pixel shader, which returns color values.
+- Pixel: Each thread works on a single 256x256 tile of the screen at a time to ensure it is cache resident.
+The rasterizer recursively subdivides triangles down to 4x4 squares (16 pixels), which then are shaded in parallel using the vector unit, with one pixel per lane.
+The parameters are interpolated for these values and fed to the pixel shader, which returns color values.
 These values are blended and written back to the frame buffer.
-Each thread works on a single 256x256 tile of the screen at a time to ensure it is cache resident.
-The rasterizer recursively subdivides triangles down to 4x4 squares (16 pixels).
-Each pixel corresponds to a vector lane.
-Similar to the geometry phase, 64 pixels are being processed simultaneously.
+Similar to the geometry phase, up to 64 pixels are being processed simultaneously.

 The frame buffer is hard coded at location 0x100000 (1MB).